 The Knox Together Pledge—developed by a committee of students, faculty and staff—outlines how we will all be expected to take care of ourselves and others.
 Drawing on the spirit and tradition of the Knox Honor Code, the goal of this Pledge is that every member of the Knox community understand their individual obligations, the interconnections among us, and our responsibilities to others.
 Most of us are not medical professionals, but we all have a critical role to play in promoting the health and safety of our community.
 It is up to each of us conscientiously to do our part.

 Incorporated within and linked to this Pledge are the COVID-19 Knox College Health and Wellness Policies.
 These policies are policies of the College by which every student, faculty and staff member is expected to abide.
-Violations of these policies by students will be treated as violations of the Student Code of Conduct and handled as such.
+Failure to comply “may result in” a violation of student conduct policy.
 Violations by faculty or staff will be addressed through traditional disciplinary processes.

 These are living documents so expect them to be revised throughout the academic year as our understanding of the virus deepens, best practices change, and therapeutic measures become available.
 Changes made to the document will be announced to the Knox community, and each community member is expected to remain apprised of these changes as they occur.